cneud/scape-tavernahadoop-demonstrator/README.md

 For building the application, the Java SE Development Kit (JDK) version >=1.6.0 and Apache Maven >= 2.2.1 is required.
-The web application needs a running Taverna Server 2.4 instance, and Hadoop at least running in pseudo-distributed mode.
-For deployment of the web application a servlet container, e.g. the Apache Tomcat Web Application Server is needed (tested on version 6.26).
+The web application needs a running Taverna Server 2.4 instance, and Hadoop at least running in pseudo-distributed mode and a MySQL Server version >= 5.2.
+For deployment of the web application a servlet container, e.g. the Apache Tomcat Web Application Server is needed (tested on 6.26 and 7.0.32).

 For installing the Taverna Server 2.4 follow the instructions here: